mingdongt/csv_to_xml_data_analyst/README.md

 This XML file should be well-formed valid against summary.dtd

 ## Example
-Run phase1.py at terminal:
+Run worker.py at terminal:

-`Enter the path of the CSV file that would be processed: test_files/iris.csv`
+`Enter the relative path of the rel CSV file that would be processed: test_files/iris.csv`

-`Enter the path of the XML file that would be generated: output.xml`
+`Enter the relative path of the XML file that would be generated: output.xml`

 `The XML file has been successfully generated.`